rossinthecloud/rossinthecloud.github.io/_posts/2020-11-30-Day15of100DaysOfCloud-AzurePolicyAsCodeGitHub.md

 ![]({{ site.baseurl }}/assets/img/blog/2020-11-30-Day15of100DaysOfCloud-AzurePolicyAsCodeGitHub/9.png)

+Now you have your policies in Github, you can manage and source control them from there - then push any changes into Azure using Github Actions.

-When you export your policies into Github, a sample Github workflow file is also deployed.
-This workflow file uses <a href="https://github.com/marketplace/actions/manage-azure-policy" target="_blank">Manage Azure Policy action</a> to allow you to push any changes made to the exported policy resources in GitHub repository to Azure policy.
+A sample Github workflow file is included with your policy export.
+This workflow file uses the <a href="https://github.com/marketplace/actions/manage-azure-policy" target="_blank">Manage Azure Policy action</a> to allow you to push any changes made to the exported policy resources in GitHub repository to Azure policy.

 By default the workflow can be triggered manually using the Run workflow option from the actions menu.